Local spin foams: Holonomy formulation

 Here $s(l)$ and $t(l)$ are respectively the nodes which are source/target of the link $l$, according to the orientation of the link.
 The full Hilbert space \cite{Ashtekar:1993wf} of loop gravity

-becomes separable \cite{Fairbairn:2004qe} after imposing spatial diffeomorphism invariance\footnote{The group of diffeomorphisms must be extended to allow for isolated points in which maps are not differentiable, but still continuous.}, and decomposes into the orthogonal sum
+is separable \cite{Fairbairn:2004qe} thanks to spatial diffeomorphism invariance\footnote{The group of diffeomorphisms must be extended to allow for isolated points in which maps are not differentiable, but still continuous.}, and decomposes into the orthogonal sum